Do You Shampoo After Bleach?

 • Strengthening (look for shampoos with keratin)

-Another thing that’s great for bleached hair is a shampoo with purple pigment – it can keep brassiness at bay and make your blonde hair brighter.
+Another thing that’s great for bleached hair is a shampoo with a purple pigment – it can help keep brassiness at bay and make your blonde hair appear brighter.

 How To Keep Your Bleached Hair Healthy

-Aside from using a gentle shampoo and waiting a day or two after bleaching your hair, there are a few more things you can do to help repair your hair after lightening it.
+Aside from using a gentle shampoo and waiting a day or two after bleaching your hair, there are a few additional steps you can take to help repair your hair after lightening it.

 Here are our top suggestions if you want your mane to recover and regain strength: